DawnVespero/TheBlackSunLodge/Releases/Musick To Play In The Dark, Vol. 1.md

 ## Background

 Though no liner notes were included with the album, an interview with [[Jhonn Balance]] was intended to replace them.
-This, however, did not come to fruition, and the interview was instead published on Coil’s Brainwashed site.[^MtPiTdLiners]
+This, however, did not come to fruition, and the interview was instead published on Coil’s Brainwashed site as the *Track-by-Track* feature. [^1]

 ## Versions